 This no-fuss Mexican recipe is easy to make, flavorful and filling.
 Let your slow cooker do the work.
 Plus, it’s a great source of lean protein and fiber — and a hit with the kids!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-4 boneless, skinless chicken breasts (about 1 pound total)
+4 boneless, skinless chicken breasts (about 1 pound)

-2 15-oz cans diced salt-free tomatoes with basil, garlic and oregano, undrained
+2 15-ounce cans salt-free diced tomatoes with basil, garlic and oregano

 1 yellow onion, diced